OpenJSstudies/JS-pratic/README.md

 # JS-pratic
-This repository has unique functionality for studies only.
+This repository has unique functionality for studies onlu. and